-The term 'HARP Program' is explained in detail and with examples in the Real Estate edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'HARP Program' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 HARP stands for the Home Affordable Refinance Program.
 This program that the government sponsored entities Fannie Mae and Freddie Mac created and back is unique.
 It turns out to be the one refinancing program that works with borrowers who are eligible and who have no or little equity in their houses so that they can receive refinancing benefits and lower interest rates.